dgraph-io/dgraph/contrib/config/backups/nfs/efs-terraform/README.md

 ## Discovery

-The following are configured to discover resources used to configure EFS.
+Configuring the following values allows this automation to discover the resources used to configure EFS.
 These can be overridden by specifying explicit values as input variables.

 These are values affected by discovery: